10up/wp-component-library/README.md

 =====================

 ## Description
-This is the reposiroty for the 10up Component Library.
+This is the repository for the 10up Component Library.

 ## Dependencies